thedynamiclinker/sudocode/lost+found/3/3 - Old Laws No One Uses.md

 1: That feels like a stretch.

 0: It's not.
 The best way to explain Kleene is to get back to Church.
-So Church's PhD dissertation was about ZFC.
+So Church's PhD thesis was about ZFC.
 Standard set theory.
 Specifically the C. The Axiom of Choice is a sort of "constructor" for sentences that look like $\exists x P(x)$ that doesn't require you to provide an example of an $x$ that makes it true.

 1: I know what a constructor is.
 What's the $\exists$ thing?